nerolation/block-size-vibe/README.md

 > **Note:** A default API key is provided for development purposes.
 If you're connecting to remote endpoints that require authentication, you should set your own API key in the `.env` file.

-## Alternative Scripts

-Besides the recommended `local-dev.sh`, there are other scripts available:

-- `run-with-correct-port.sh`: Similar to local-dev.sh but explicitly sets the Beacon and Execution node ports
-- `dev.sh`: Legacy script that may require additional configuration

-We recommend using `local-dev.sh` for the most straightforward setup.

 ## Manual Setup

-If you prefer to set up components manually, follow these steps:
+If the quick start doesn't work or you prefer to set up components manually, follow these steps:

 ### Backend